Basic Approach

 Support for the White Logistics Movement

-ENEOS has supported the White Logistics movement since 2019 and JX Advanced Metals has supported the movement since 2020.
+ENEOS has supported the White Logistics movement since 2019 and ENEOS Materials has supported the movement since 2023.
 This movement seeks to improve the productivity of truck transport, increase the efficiency of logistics and distribution, and ensure comfortable work environments for women and seniors.
 Both companies have submitted voluntary action declarations under this movement.

 In addition, based on the revision of various laws and regulations aimed at reforming workstyles and improving logistics efficiency, we are responding to the associated “2024 logistics issues.”

-In March 2018, ENEOS revised transport fees to improve the treatment of drivers and started early efforts to shorten working hours.
-The company revised transport fees in April 2024 and promptly responded to the recent wage increase momentum.
+In March 2018, ENEOS revised transport fees to improve the treatment of drivers and started early efforts to shorten working hours by increasing the number of vehicles and personnel.
+Furthermore, by revising its transport fees in April 2025, following on from the previous year, ENEOS is responding flexibly to the recent upward trend in wages.

 ENEOS’s Voluntary Action Declaration and Initiatives